-Hydrants: To conform to AWWA C502 and be Mueller Canada Valve, Century type, or and 1-100mm Storz pumper connections.
-Hydrants shall open counterclockwise.
-Colour shall be yellow.
-Hydrant length shall be such that the bottom of the upper barrel shall be 150 mm above finished grade.
-Operating nut shall be 31 mm.
+- 1-100mm Storz pumper connections

+- Hydrants shall open counterclockwise.

+- Colour shall be yellow.

+- Hydrant length shall be such that the bottom of the upper barrel shall be 150 mm above finished grade.

+- Minimum cover on the hydrant lead shall be similar to the watermain.

+- Operating nut shall be 31 mm.